FlatBallFlyer/ts-koan-for-mongodb/README.md

 docker compose start
 ```

-When you are done with your testing you can stop the containers with:
+When you are done with your testing you can remove the containers with:

 ```bash
 docker compose down
 ```

-NOTE: docker compose down will remove the test database and collection.
-See above for details.
+NOTE: `docker compose down` will remove the test database and collection.
+See above for details on how to create it after a `docker compose up`.

 ## To install dependencies